SpiderMech/Codecademy-Data-Analysis-1/README.md

-# Codecademy-Data-Analysis-1<br>
+# Codecademy-Data-Analysis-1
 This repo includes a python script, a jupyter notebook (.ipynb file), and a csv file

 *********Introduction**********
-This is a jupyter data analysis project on US medical insurance costs<br>
-Click into the codecademy-umicda.ipynb file to see what its about<br>
+This is a jupyter data analysis project on US medical insurance costs Click into the codecademy-umicda.ipynb file to see what its about<br>

 Here's a short summary:<br>